marb61a/Course-Notes/Misc/Data Protection/Fraud Prevention, Dispute Resolution and PCI-DSS Masterclass.md

 6min
 Play
 152. Dealing with Objections: Introduction

-2min
-Play
-153. Dealing with Objections: Flipping and Diagnosing 8min
+Dealing with Objections: Flipping and Diagnosing
-Play
+  -
+  -

-154. Dealing with Objections: UP Answers
+Dealing with Objections: UP Answers
-7min
-Play
+  -
+  -

-155. Dealing with Objections: Progress and Loss
+Dealing with Objections: Progress and Loss
+  -
+  -

 Dealing with Objections: Political Capital
   -